Rye-Catcher/physics_stastics_ExcelTool/README.md

 ### Introduction

-Simplify the **uncertainty propagation** in Excel of physics lab report
+A utility to simplify the **uncertainty propagation** in Excel of physics lab report.

 ### Tutorial

 1. Download / Clone the repository

-2. Click "partial_derivative.exe"
+2. Double click "partial_derivatives.exe"

-3. Follow the instructions ! 😀
+3. Follow the instructions! 😀

 ### To-do

-- [ ] cancel displaying useless 0
+- [ ] Eliminate useless trailing 0's

-- [ ] more beautiful !
+- [ ] More beautiful!

 ### License

 MIT License